-Government operations centres are not commonly attractions on people’s weekend sightseeing lists, but Jakarta city officials hope theirs could be.
+Government operations centres are not common attractions on people’s weekend sightseeing lists, but Jakarta city officials hope theirs could be.

 In the future, the goal is for the room to become a coordinating hub for emergency responses.
 Officials will be able to monitor all vital statistics from the room, getting data from agencies across the city.

-First the smart city team wants to get involved with fire rescues.
-The operations room will relay information on traffic conditions and location of accidents to firefighters.
-It will work with the utilities departments to ensure the electricity is switched off and there is water supply for fire hydrants nearby.
+First, the smart city team wants to get involved with fire rescues.
+The operations room will relay information on traffic conditions and the location of accidents to firefighters.
+It will work with the utilities departments to ensure the electricity is switched off and there is a water supply for fire hydrants nearby.

 Citizens can see how this all works from behind a glass wall and meet the teams to ask about Jakarta’s smart city initiatives.
 Citizens’ involvement in the smart city initiative is “crucial for us”, Setiaji said.
 “It will make our citizens more enthusiastic to collaborate with Jakarta.”